divyajoy365/vres2026/README.md

 - Open PowerShell
 - Navigate to the main PhysiCell directory
 - Ensure vres refresh has already been run in the Anaconda Prompt (as usual)
-- In the PowerShell prompt, run the script using powershell -ExecutionPolicy Bypass -File .\run_ensemble.ps1 -NRuns 4 This will run 4 simulations.
+- In the PowerShell prompt, run the script using 'powershell -ExecutionPolicy Bypass -File .\run_ensemble.ps1 -NRuns 4'
+- This will run 4 simulations.
 You can change the number to changed the number of simulations.

 esemble_output.om is a MATLAB script to visualise outputs.
 - When the PowerShell script is used to run multiple simulations, it creates an output_ensemble folder.